Danielkho20/bloomfilter/README.md

 The applications of Bloom Filter are:

--Weak password detection
+- Weak password detection
--Internet Cache Protocol
+- Internet Cache Protocol
--Safe browsing in Google Chrome
+- Safe browsing in Google Chrome
--Wallet synchronization in Bitcoin
+- Wallet synchronization in Bitcoin
--Hash based IP Traceback
+- Hash based IP Traceback
--Cyber security like virus scanning
+- Cyber security like virus scanning